docker/docs/content/desktop/extensions-sdk/design/design-guidelines.md

 keywords: Docker, extensions, design
 ---

 At Docker, we aim to build tools that integrate into a user's existing workflows rather than requiring them to adopt new ones.
-We strongly recommend that you follow these guidelines when building extensions.
+We strongly recommend that you follow these guidelines when creating extensions.
 We review and approve your Marketplace publication based on these requirements.

-Here is a simple checklist to go through when building your extension:
+Here is a simple checklist to go through when creating your extension:
 - Is it easy to get started?
 - Is it easy to use?
 - Is it easy to get help when needed?

-## Build a consistent experience with Docker Desktop.
+## Create a consistent experience with Docker Desktop.

 Use the [Docker Material UI Theme](https://www.npmjs.com/package/@docker/docker-mui-theme) and the [Docker Extensions Styleguide](https://www.figma.com/file/U7pLWfEf6IQKUHLhdateBI/Docker-Design-Guidelines?node-id=1%3A28771) to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.